facebookresearch/SentEval/README.md

 # SentEval

 SentEval is a library for evaluating the quality of sentence embeddings as features for a broad and diverse set of "transfer" tasks.
-It is aimed to ease the study and the development of better general-purpose fixed-size sentence representations (see [InferSent](https://arxiv.org/pdf/1705.02364.pdf) for a comparison of existing methods).
+It is aimed to ease the study and the development of better general-purpose fixed-size sentence representations.

 ## Dependencies